France | Normandy | Family

 Paris, France CDG or ORY

 We meet in Paris in the morning and begin the day with a transfer to the picturesque harbor town of St-Vaast.
-After enjoying a lunch, join your guide on your first bike ride!
-This short afternoon ride on a traffic-free bicycle path gives you the opportunity to try out the bikes.
-We will also walk on the coastal dike and along St-Vaast’s lively port.
-Tonight, join your guides and fellow travelers for a grand welcome dinner at Restaurant France et Fuchsia.
+After enjoying a lunch, test your bike out on a quiet rural roads that wind into the lovely village.
+Walk along the coastal dike in St-Vaast’s lively port to visit the Tower of Vauban la Hougue.
+Tonight, join your guides and fellow travelers for a grand welcome dinner at Restaurant Les Fuchsias.

 Today’s bike ride takes us to Barfleur, a charming fishing port with granite houses dating back to the 17th century.
-Before reaching Barfleur, we proceed on foot along the Grand Randonnée hiking trail to Pointe de Barfleur.
-We pause en route for a delicious picnic lunch.
 Earn some great views by climbing 233 feet to the top of the lighthouse at Pointe de Barfleur, it’s one of the tallest in France.
-Those who prefer to stay on their bikes can make their way back to St-Vaast on a spectacular route through rolling woodlands and pastures.
+Make sure to look down to see your Austin Adventures guide preparing a delicious picnic lunch below on the beach.
+Those who prefer to cycle back to St-Vaast can do so on a spectacular route through rolling woodlands and pastures.
 Spend the night strolling around St-Vaast and dining at one of the many amazing restaurants.

 Fuel up with a warm breakfast before saddling up for another breathtaking ride.
-Visit the seaside resort at Quinéville en route to WWII locations in Ste-Mère Église.
-Once we reach the coast again, we proceed on foot along the sandy beaches until the Utah Beach Museum and memorials, where there’s ample time to take in the sights.
+Visit the seaside resort at Quinéville en route to WWII locations in Ste-Mère Église where you’ll visit the incredible Airborne museum.
+Once we reach the coast again, decide if you’d like to continue on foot along the sandy beaches or by bike to the Utah Beach Museum and memorials.

 About Chateau de Sully